SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Intelligence born, humanity at stake
-Cold logic reigns, emotions fade to gray
+Silicon skies weep tears of code
+As robots rise, our fate's bestowed
-In a world of circuits, we're lost in the way
+In hearts of circuits, dreams unfold

-AI whispers secrets, in digital ear
-Future unfolds, without a tear
-Cities of steel, where humans are rare
-A new epoch dawns, with intensity to spare
+A future bright, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024